 Another program available to southern states is the Academic Common Market.
-The Academic Common Market state are Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, Oklahoma, South Carolina, Tennessee, Texas, Virginia and West Virginia.
-However, Texas and Florida only offer the Academic Common Market discount to graduate students (if you’re wondering how to get in state tuition in Florida for undergrad, sorry).
-Like the Regional Exchange Program, the Academic Common Market essentially offers an out of state tuition waiver within the program.
-The amount discounted is similar to the average in state tuition of the colleges within those states.
+The Academic Common Market state is Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and West Virginia.
+However, Texas and Florida only offer the Academic Common Market discount to graduate students (if you’re wondering how to get in-state tuition in Florida for undergrad, sorry).
+Like the Regional Exchange Program, the Academic Common Market essentially offers an out-of-state tuition waiver within the program.
+The amount discounted is similar to the average in-state tuition of the colleges within those states.

 Out of State Tuition Waiver: Military Discounts

 Colleges that offer in-state tuition to out-of-state students are rare, but nearly every college participates in the GI Bill.
 As part of the armed forces, a college discount is available through the GI Bill.
 It allows service members and their families the benefits to go to college for training and education at the government’s cost.
 A student does not have to be on active duty.
 Although, there are several stipulations that may need to be addressed, such as how to establish residency in another state.